What is plagiarism?

 - What's the difference between plagiarism and copyright infringement? by Copyright Services

-- Plagiarism by the OSU Center for the Study and Teaching of Writing
+- Plagiarism by The Ohio State University's Center for the Study and Teaching of Writing